 Further information provided by the department

-Special features regarding teachingComputer Science at KIT offers more than 250 courses per semester; this ensures that students can deepen and specialise their knowledge following a solid basic education in theoretical, technical and practical Computer Science as well as Mathematics in almost any way depending on their interests and inclinations.
-The Master’s course in computer science gives students the opportunity to specialise in one of currently ten study profiles and to have these specialisations certified (e.g. IT security, artificial intelligence, robotics etc.).
+Special features regarding teachingComputer Science at KIT offers the most diverse spectrum of courses with more than 250 courses, seminars and practicals per semester; this ensures that students can deepen and specialise their knowledge following a solid basic education in theoretical, technical and practical Computer Science as well as Mathematics in almost any way depending on their interests and inclinations.
+In the Master of Computer Science, students have the option, if they wish, to specialise in one of currently ten study profiles and have this specialisation certified (e.g. IT security, artificial intelligence, robotics, etc.).

-Special features regarding the equipmentOutstanding computing equipment; Campus WiFi; 2 multimedia lecture halls; All seminar rooms with multimedia technology; can also be used as group study rooms; 1 large and 4 small computer pool rooms (approximately 100 seats) in addition to the computer centre pool rooms; Departmental library (open until 10 p.m., approximately 25,000 books, group study rooms, WiFi and power at the workplace); 24h KIT central library; IBM Z10 mainframe; Industrial robotics laboratories, humanoid robot laboratories; (Precision) mechanics and electronics workshops (circuit board production); Full access to online publication databases.
+Special features regarding the equipmentExcellent computer facilities; campus-wide WiFi; two multimedia lecture theatres; all seminar rooms are equipped with multimedia technology and can also be used as group study rooms; one large and four small computer rooms (approx. 100 places) in addition to the computer centre's computer rooms; faculty library (opening times until 22:00, around 25,000 books); 24h KIT main library; industrial robotics labs, humanoid robot labs; rough and fine mechanics and electronics workshops (circuit board production); extensive access to online publication databases.

 Support for foundersThe third mission of KIT is innovation.
-A separate "Innovation management" service unit supports company start-ups by staff members and students with professional management, infrastructure, advice, training, assistance with patent applications and licensing etc. KIT offers corresponding courses in the field of entrepreneurship.
-The Department of Informatics has already helped many spin-offs on the road to business success through the provision of infrastructure.
+A separate service unit "Innovation Management" supports business start-ups of employees and students by professional management, infrastructure, consultations, trainings, assistance with patenting and licensing, etc. KIT offers corresponding courses in the field of entrepreneurship.
+The IT department has already supported numerous spin-offs on their way to becoming successful companies by providing infrastructure.

-Other special featuresFounded in 1972, the Faculty of Computer Science at KIT was the first in Germany and, with almost 40 professors and over 300 academic staff, is one of the largest.
-For many years, the faculty has been ranked first in the graduate ranking of the Wirtschaftswoche magazine.
-It has seen more than 6,000 Diplom students graduate and awarded more than 1,100 doctoral degrees.
+Other special featuresFounded in 1972, the Faculty of Computer Science at KIT was the first in Germany and is currently one of the largest with almost 40 professorships and a strong upward trend.
+For many years, the faculty has been among the top places in the graduate ranking of the Wirtschaftswoche.
+It has seen more than 7,500 Diplom/Master degree students graduate and awarded more than 1,300 doctoral degrees.
 Over 200 graduates have already gone on to become professors.
 The freshers are supported by student tutors in the first semesters of the mandatory programme.
 The course offering is extremely diverse and of high quality.

 Further information on research activitieswww.informatik.kit.edu